 Monitor Field Temperature

-For example, if the temperature is high then you can use a head-shielding insole that not only ensures comfort but also allows you to perform better without worrying about blisters.
+For example, if the temperature is high, you can use a head-shielding insole that ensures comfort and allows you to perform better without worrying about blisters.